International Union of Pure and Applied Chemistry: Nomenclature

 Scientists framed a systematic method for naming organic compounds based on their structures.
 Hence, the naming rules were formulated by IUPAC.

 Basic spellings

 IUPAC establishes rules for harmonized spelling of some chemicals to reduce variation among different local English-language variants.
 For example, they recommend "aluminium" rather than "aluminum", "sulfur" rather than "sulphur", and "caesium" rather than "cesium".

 Organic nomenclature

-IUPAC organic nomenclature has three basic parts: the substituents, carbon chain length, and chemical affix.
-The substituents are any functional groups attached to the main carbon chain.
+IUPAC organic nomenclature has three main parts: the substituents, carbon chain length, and chemical affix.
+The substituents are any functional groups tied to the main carbon chain.
 The main carbon chain is the longest possible continuous chain.
 The chemical affix denotes what type of molecule it is.
-For example, the ending ane denotes a single bonded carbon chain, as in "hexane" (C_{6}H_{14}).
+For example, the ending ane conveys a single bonded carbon chain, as in "hexane" (C_{6}H_{14}).

 Another example of IUPAC organic nomenclature is cyclohexanol: